mageni/mageni/README.md

 ## What is the Vulnerability Management Cycle?

-The Vulnerability Management Life Cycle is intended to allow organizations and individuals to identify and assess computer system security weaknesses; prioritize assets; assess, report, and remediate the weaknesses; and verify that they have been eliminated. **Mageni automates for you the Vulnerability Management Life Cycle saving you time, money, and resources, and helps you to comply with security standards like PCI DSS, NIST, and others.**
+The Vulnerability Management Cycle is intended to allow organizations and individuals to identify and assess computer system security weaknesses; prioritize assets; assess, report, and remediate the weaknesses; and verify that they have been eliminated. **Mageni automates for you the Vulnerability Management Cycle saving you time, money, and resources, and helps you to comply with security standards like PCI DSS, NIST, and others.**

-Here you can see the Vulnerability Management Life Cycle according to Gartner:
+Here you can see the Vulnerability Management Cycle according to Gartner:

 <p align="center">
     <img src="https://www.mageni.net/assets/img/vmcycle.jpeg" width="600" style="padding-top:10px;">